I am continuously on the lookout for easy flowers to draw which I love adding to my sketchbook.

 My favorite drawing erasers are white plastic and kneaded.

-These easy flowers to draw were created on plain old photocopy paper because I like the smooth surface.
+These easy flowers to draw were created on plain old photocopy paper because I like the durable, smooth surface.

 I make my own sketchbooks with photocopy paper -- -- instructions are included as a bonus when you purchase the How To Sketch Guide.